pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-tail.hbs.md

 # Tanzu apps workload tail

-This topic will help you to watch workload related logs.
+This topic tells you how to use the Tanzu Apps CLI `apps workload tail ` command to watch workload related logs.

 You can stream logs for a workload until canceled.
 To cancel, press Ctl-c in the shell or stop the process.
 As new workload pods are started, the logs